Brand Hong Kong

 Can a retired taxpayer who has emigrated overseas elect "joint assessment"

-1. Q: I am a government pensioner and I have emigrated to Canada two years ago.
-Can I elect "joint assessment"?
+I am a government pensioner and I have emigrated to Canada.
+Can I elect for "joint assessment" in year of assessment 2023/24?

 A:

 Any married couple may elect joint assessment under Salaries Tax, irrespective of their resident status.
 The point to note for joint assessment is that both spouses should have income assessable to Hong Kong Salaries Tax for the year of election.
-If your spouse does not earn any income chargeable to Hong Kong Salaries Tax, you may claim Married Person's Allowance and need not elect joint assessment.
+If your spouse does not earn any income chargeable to Hong Kong Salaries Tax and has not elected for personal assessment separately in year of assessment 2023/24, you may claim Married Person´s Allowance and need not elect joint assessment.

 Can I claim the married person's allowance after marrying with a non Hong Kong resident?
 What documentary proof is required as my spouse does not have a Hong Kong Identity Card?